Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 COMPENSATION AND AUDIT
 ## 3.1
 Submission and Adjudication of Medicaid Claims.
-Unless otherwise instructed, or required by Regulatory Requirements, Provider shall submit Claims ae using appropriate and current Coded Service Identifier(s), within one hundred twenty (120) days from the date the Health Services are rendered or
+Unless otherwise instructed, or required by Regulatory Requirements, Provider shall submit Claims to vr am using appropriate and current Coded Service Identifier(s), within one hundred twenty (120) days from the date the Health Services are rendered or aI may refuse payment. ' is the secondary payor, the one hundred twenty (120) day period will not begin until Provider receives notification of primary payor's responsibility.
-## 7
-may refuse payment. ‘a is the secondary payor, the one hundred twenty (120) day period will not begin until Provider receives notification of primary payor's responsibility.
 ## 3.1.1
-In situations of enrollment in with a retroactive eligibility date, the time frames for filing a claim shall begin on the date that receives notification from = of the Medicaid Member's eligibility/enrollment.
-Provider agrees to submit Claims in a format consistent with industry standards and acceptable a either (a) electronically through electronic data interchange ("EDI"), or (b) if electronic submission is not available, utilizing paper forms as defined by the National Uniform Claim Committee ("NUCC").
+In situations of enrollment in with a retroactive eligibility date, the time frames for filing a claim shall begin on the date that receives notification tom of the Medicaid Member's eligibility/enrollment.
+Provider agrees to submit Claims in a format consistent with industry standards and acceptable to Lr amisam either (a) electronically through electronic data interchange ("EDI"), or (b) if electronic submission is not available, utilizing paper forms as defined by the National Uniform Claim Committee ("NUCC").
 ## 3.1.2
-Provider agrees to provide i” unless otherwise instructed, at no cost am or the Medicaid Member, all information necessary —_—_ to determine its payment liability.
+Provider agrees to provide oii” unless otherwise instructed, at no cost a or the Medicaid Member, all information necessary or to determine its payment liability.
-Such information includes, without limitation, accurate an an Claims for Covered Services.
-If mame asks for additional information in order to process the Claim, Provider must provide at information within sixty (60) days, or before the expiration of the one hundred twenty (120) day period referenced in section 3.1 above, whichever is longer.
+Such information includes, without limitation, accurate and Clean Claims for Covered Services.
+If ama asks for additional information in order to process the Claim, Provider must provide at information within sixty (60) days, or before the expiration of the one hundred twenty (120) day period referenced in section 3.1 above, whichever is longer.
 ## 3.1.3
-= will provide for prompt payment to the Provider upon receipt of a Clean Claim properly submitted by the Provider within the required time frames as specified in TCA 56-32-126.
-All Clean
+a will provide for prompt payment to the Provider upon receipt of a Clean Claim properly submitted by the Provider within the required time frames as specified in TCA 56-32-126.
+All Clean Claims will be adjudicated in accordance with the terms and conditions of a Medicaid Member's